 For a list of the rating scales used on each site, see our help desk article here.

-You will see in some places in Revinate that you can also view a breakdown of reviews by star rating:
+You will see in some places in Revinate that you can also view a breakdown of reviews by average star rating:

 This star rating breakdown is rounded to provide you a clear idea of the distribution of feedback you receive: